chukwumaokere/GClone/README.md

 Turn into package with dependencies for better UX
 Find alternative to SSHPass for windows computers, or find a way to add SSH pass to windows PC Turn into .exe for windows? not necessary but can be done.
+Apparently ssh key needs to be accepted before hand on the local server before successfully sending images.
+Need a workaround for this.
+Need to come up with solution for Windows OS.
+Only partially works with Cygwin

+## If you want to use the upload function without the clipboardy part, comment out the clipboardy code.
+This is a soltuion for UNIX systems that do not use desktop interface, and instead you are using it to upload images to a remote server via FTP.
+(If you're the type of person to do something like that.
+I'm not judging.
+I'm that kinda person too.)